-- want to fill in a paper tax return, you must send it to us by 31 October 2018 (or 3 months after the date on your notice to complete a tax return if that's later) - decide to fill in your tax return online or you miss the paper deadline, you must send it online by 31 January 2019 (or 3 months after the date on your notice to complete a tax return if that's later) but, if you want us to use your tax code to collect any tax you owe through your wages or pension, you must file online by 30 December 2018
+- want to fill in a paper tax return, we must receive it by 31 October 2023 (or 3 months after the date on your notice to complete a tax return if that's later) - decide to fill in your tax return online or you miss the paper deadline, you must send it online by 31 January 2024 (or 3 months after the date on your notice to complete a tax return if that's later) - if you want us to use your tax code to collect any tax you owe through your wages or pension, you must file online by 30 December 2023

-The deadline for paying your tax bill, or any Class 2 National Insurance, is 31 January 2019.
+The deadline for paying your tax bill, or any Class 2 National Insurance contributions (NICs), is 31 January 2024.

-If we don't receive your tax return by the deadlines, you'll have to pay a $\pounds 100$ penalty - even if you don't owe any tax.
+If we do not receive your tax return by the deadlines, you'll have to pay a £100 penalty even if you do not owe any tax.
+We'll charge you further penalties if your return is more than 3, 6 and 12 months late.